-- b) Family Health Plus (FHPlus).
+- c) Family Health Plus (FHPlus).
 This component provides a more limited benefit package, with cost-sharing imposed, to enrolled adults with and without dependent children who meet specific income eligibility requirements through MCOs.
-FHPlus-eligible individuals that have access to cost-effective ESHI are required to enroll in the Family Health Plus Premium Assistance Program (FHP-PAP).
+FHPlus-eligible individuals that have access to cost-effective employer-sponsored health insurance are required to enroll in the Family Health Plus Premium Assistance Program (FHP-PAP).
 Under FHP-PAP, enrollees will not be responsible for any portion of the premium payments for that coverage.
-Adults in this program will use employer-sponsored health insurance as their primary insurance policy, with all premiums, deductibles, and coinsurance (if any) paid by the State. - c) Family Planning Expansion Program (FP Expansion).
-This component provides only family planning and family planning-related services to men and women of childbearing age with net incomes at or below 200 percent of the Federal poverty level (FPL) who are not otherwise eligible for Medicaid as well as to women who lose Medicaid pregnancy coverage at the conclusion of 60-days postpartum.
+Adults in this program will use employer-sponsored health insurance as their primary insurance policy, with all premiums, deductibles, and coinsurance (if any) paid by the state. - d) Family Planning Expansion Program (FP Expansion).
+This component provides only family planning and family planning-related services to men and women of childbearing age with net incomes at or below 200 percent of the federal poverty level (FPL) who are not otherwise eligible for Medicaid, as well as to women who lose Medicaid pregnancy coverage at the conclusion of 60-days postpartum.

-The State will allow applicants the opportunity to apply for family planning services through the family planning expansion program, or apply for Medicaid and/or FHPlus.
-If an applicant wants to waive his/her right to an eligibility determination for Medicaid or FHPlus, the State will ensure that applicants have all the information they need, both written and oral, to make a fully informed choice.
-The State will obtain a signature from applicants waiving their right to an eligibility determination for Medicaid or Family Health Plus.
+The state will allow applicants the opportunity to apply for family planning services through the family planning expansion program, or apply for Medicaid and/or FHPlus.
+If an applicant wants to waive his/her right to an eligibility determination for Medicaid or FHPlus, the state will ensure that applicants have all the information they need, both written and oral, to make a fully informed choice.
+The state will obtain a signature from applicants waiving their right to an eligibility determination for Medicaid or Family Health Plus.

-The State will also ensure that redeterminations of eligibility for this component of the demonstration are conducted, at a minimum, once every 12 months.
+The state will also ensure that redeterminations of eligibility for this component of the demonstration are conducted, at a minimum, once every 12 months.
 Administrative (or ex parte) redeterminations are acceptable.

-- d) Home and Community-Based Services Expansion Program (HCBS Expansion).
-This component provides home and community-based services identical to those provided under three of the State's 1915(c) HCBS waivers (Long-Term Home Health Care Program, Nursing Home Transition and Diversion Program, and Traumatic Brain Injury Program) to certain medically needy individuals.
-These services enable these individuals to live at home with appropriate supports rather than in a nursing facility. - 17.
-Individuals Eligible under the Medicaid State Plan (State plan eligibles).
-Mandatory and optional Medicaid State plan populations derive their eligibility through the Medicaid State plan and are subject to all applicable Medicaid laws and regulations in accordance with the Medicaid State plan, except as expressly waived and as further described in these STCs.
-State plan eligibles are included in the MMC component of the Demonstration to mandate enrollment in a managed care delivery system by waiving the freedom of choice requirement where necessary, as well as other specific programmatic requirements and to generate savings in order to finance expansion of coverage to non-Medicaid eligible individuals. - 18.
+e) Home and Community-Based Services Expansion Program (HCBS Expansion).
+This component provides home and community-based services identical to those provided underthree of the state's section 1915(c) HCBS waivers (Long-Term Home Health Care

+Program, Nursing Home Transition and Diversion Program, and Traumatic Brain Injury Program) to certain medically needy individuals.
+These services enable these individuals to live at home with appropriate supports rather than in a nursing facility.

+- 17. Individuals Eligible under the Medicaid State Plan (State Plan Eligibles).
+Mandatory and optional Medicaid state plan populations derive their eligibility through the Medicaid state plan and are subject to all applicable Medicaid laws and regulations in accordance with the Medicaid state plan, except as expressly waived and as further described in these STCs.
+State plan eligibles are included in the MMMC component of the Demonstration to ensure access to cost-effective high quality care. - 18.
 Individuals Not Otherwise Eligible under the Medicaid State Plan.
-Individuals which are made eligible under this Demonstration by virtue of the expenditure authorities expressly granted include those in the FHPlus, FP Expansion, and HCBS Expansion components of the Demonstration and are subject to all applicable Medicaid laws and regulations in accordance with the Medicaid State plan, except as specified as not applicable in the expenditure authorities for this Demonstration.
+Individuals made eligible under this Demonstration by virtue of the expenditure authorities expressly granted include those in the FHPlus, FP Expansion, and HCBS Expansion components of the Demonstration and are subject to all applicable Medicaid laws and regulations in accordance with the Medicaid state plan, except as specified as not applicable in the expenditure authorities for this Demonstration.